 The tissue of the central nervous system is made up of two classes of cells that may be broadly categorized as neurons and glia.
 Neurons are anatomic, functional, and trophic units of the brain [1].
 Despite great variability in size and shape, all neurons share common morphological features, which are those of the key elements of a highly complex communication network.
 The neurons are the dynamically polarized cells that serve as the major signaling unit of the nervous system.
-The human brain is known to contain about 1×10^{11} neurons, each being able to contact at least 10,000 other neurons [2].

-MN-sn from ScienCell Research Laboratories were isolated from E14 mouse brain substantia nigra.
-MN-sn were cryopreserved at primary culture and delivered frozen.
-Each vial contains $>1 \times 10^6$ cells in 1 ml volume.
-MN-sn are characterized by immunofluorescent method with antibodies to neurafilament, MAP2, and beta-tubulin III.
-MN-sn are negative for mycoplasma, bacteria, yeast and fungi.
-MN-sn are guaranteed to further culture in the conditions provided by ScienCell Research Laboratories.
+The MN-s from ScienCell Research Laboratories are isolated from E14 mouse brain striatum.
+MN-s are cryopreserved at primary cultures and delivered frozen.
+Each vial contains >1 x 106 cells in 1 ml volume.
+MN-s are characterized by immunofluorescent method with antibodies to neurafilament, MAP2, and beta-tubulin III.
+MN-s are negative for mycoplasma, bacteria, yeast and fungi.
+MN-s are guaranteed to further culture in the conditions provided by ScienCell Research Laboratories.